aptos-foundation/AIPs/aips/aip-41.md

 Instead of having a dedicated module for **on-chain randomness**, as part of the Aptos framework, we could provide Move APIs for verifying **external randomness** from off-chain beacons like [`drand`](https://drand.love) or oracles like Chainlink.

-In fact, we have already done this: see this example of a [simple Move lottery](https://github.com/aptos-labs/aptos-core/tree/ad3b32a7686549b567deb339296749b10a9e4e0e/aptos-move/move-examples/drand/sources) that relies on the `drand` randomness beacon.
+In fact, we have already done this: see this example of a [drand-based Move raffle](https://github.com/aptos-labs/aptos-core/tree/ad3b32a7686549b567deb339296749b10a9e4e0e/aptos-move/move-examples/drand/sources) that relies on the `drand` randomness beacon.

 Nonetheless, **relying on an external beacon has several disadvantages**: